-The Company has no current plan, commitment, arrangement, understanding or agreement regarding the issuance of the additional shares of common stock resulting from the proposed increase in authorized shares.
-The additional shares of common stock will be available for issuance by the Board for various corporate purposes, including but not limited to, stock splits, stock dividends, grants under employee stock plans, financings, potential strategic transactions, including mergers, acquisitions, strategic partnerships, joint ventures, divestitures, and business combinations, as well as other general corporate transactions.
+The Company has no current plan, commitment, arrangement, understanding or agreement regarding the issuance of the additional shares of (i) common stock and (ii) preferred stock resulting from the proposed increase in authorized shares.
+The additional shares of common stock and preferred stock will be available for issuance by the Board for various corporate purposes, including but not limited to, stock splits, stock dividends, grants under employee stock plans, financings, potential strategic transactions, including mergers, acquisitions, strategic partnerships, joint ventures, divestitures, and business combinations, as well as other general corporate transactions.

-Having this additional authorized common stock available for future use will allow the Company to issue additional shares of common stock without the expense and delay of arranging a special meeting of shareholders.
+Having this additional authorized common stock and preferred stock available for future use will allow the Company to issue additional shares of common stock and/or preferred stock without the expense and delay of arranging a special meeting of shareholders.